sergio2448/side_stacker_scaffold/frontend/README.md

 To run lint: `yarn lint`

+To run Jest tests, run `yarn test`

-To run integration tests, while the app is running, run `yarn cypress` in another terminal
+To run integration tests with Cypress, while the app is running, run `yarn cypress` in another terminal